 Each Election Day Democracy Prep scholars "Get Out The Vote" by standing on busy street corners, wearing t-shirts and handing out flyers that read: I Can't Vote, but You Can!
 Over the past five years, they have encouraged over 50,000 Harlem voters to get out the vote.
 To register to vote in New York City click here.

-One of the concepts we emphasize most to our scholars is that, as citizens, we must hold our representatives accountable for their voting decisions and their leadership.
-In order to do that, our scholars, as early as sixth grade, learn who their representatives are at every level and branch of government.
-When our scholars hit the streets to encourage the Harlem community to vote we, without fail, find that they are asked who is running, and for what...Our 11-year-olds wind up teaching the adults rather than vice versa.
+We emphasize to our scholars is that as citizens we must hold our representatives accountable for their voting decisions and their leadership.
+Starting in 6th grade, our learn who their representatives are at every level and branch of government.
+When our scholars hit the streets to encourage the community to vote we find that they are asked who is running and for what scholars wind up teaching the adults rather than vice versa.
 Are you as civically informed as a Democracy Prep scholar?

 CitizenshipFirst aims to become the country’s most creative driver of civic-education innovation.
 Through advocacy, in-school programs, research and reports, CitizenshipFirst hopes to remind educators, policymakers and all Americans that the founding purpose of education was to prepare our nation’s young people for self-government, and that restoring the civic mission of education must be an urgent national priority.
 Learn more at www.CitizenshipFirst.us.